The Greater Sunrise Oil and Gas Project

 In late August, Woodside confirmed that it will use floating LNG for its Browse field and continues to prefer FLNG for Sunrise as well.
 A few days later, Timor-Leste offered to invest $800 million in an onshore LNG plant on Timor-Leste's south coast, which was also reported by ABC television (audio).

-See our web page on the CMATS treaty for detailed information about legal, arbitration, court, diplomatic, polemical, media and public arenas of the controversy between Timor-Leste and Australia about espionage, stealing legal document, and related issues in 2013-2014.
+See our web page on the CMATS treaty for detailed information about legal, arbitration, court, diplomatic, polemical, media and public arenas of the controversy between Timor-Leste and Australia about espionage, stealing legal documents, and related issues in 2013-2014.
 We are not repeating that voluminous material on this web page.

 We will continue to update this web page with new developments and information on the Sunrise project.

-For more information, see these web pages relating to the Sunrise project:
+For more information, see these other relevant web pages:

 The Timor-Leste Institute for Development Monitoring and Analysis (La’o Hamutuk)